LoneMenace/cinesense/README.md

 # 🎬 CineSense – Movie Review Sentiment Analysis App

-CineSense is a web application that analyzes movie reviews to determine sentiment and confidence, while also exposing the exact numerical reasoning behind each prediction.
+**CineSense** is a cloud-deployed web application that analyzes movie reviews to determine sentiment with full numerical transparency.
+Unlike typical sentiment analyzers, CineSense exposes the **exact words, learned weights, and mathematical calculations** used by the model for every prediction.

 The application is containerized using Docker and deployed on an AWS EC2 instance.

 ---

-## ✨ Features
+## 🚀 Key Features

-- 🧪 **Sentence-level sentiment analysis** (Positive / Negative)
+- **Sentence-level sentiment analysis** (Positive / Negative)
-- 📊 **Confidence scoring** based on model probability
+- **Model-derived confidence scoring**
-- 🔍 **Word-level explainability**
+- **Word-level explainability**
-  - Recognized words from the trained vocabulary
+  - Exact words recognized from the trained vocabulary
   - Learned weight contribution of each word
-- 🧮 **Numerical decision breakdown**
+- **Numerical decision breakdown**
   - Sum of word weights
-  - Model intercept
+  - Intercept (model bias)
   - Sigmoid probability calculation
-- 💾 **Persistent storage** using SQLite
+- **Persistent review storage** using SQLite
-- 🗑️ **Per-review deletion** directly from the UI
+- **Per-review deletion** from the UI
-- 📈 **Global model insights**
+- **Global model insights**
   - Strongest positive and negative indicators learned during training
+- **Explicit handling of English-only input**

 ---

-## 🧠 How Sentiment Is Computed
+## 🧠 How Sentiment Is Determined

-1. Input text is vectorized using the trained IMDb vocabulary
+1. Input text is vectorized using the vocabulary learned from the IMDb dataset
 2. Only words present in the training vocabulary are retained
 3. Each retained word contributes a learned numerical weight
-4. Word weights are summed with the model intercept
+4. All word weights are summed together with the model intercept
-5. The final score determines sentiment polarity
+5. The resulting score determines the sentiment direction

-- Positive score → **Positive sentiment**
-- Negative score → **Negative sentiment**
+A positive final score results in **Positive** sentiment,
+while a negative final score results in **Negative** sentiment.

 ---

 ## 📊 How Confidence Is Calculated

-The final score is converted into a probability using a sigmoid function:
+Confidence is derived **directly from the model’s probability output**.

+The model applies a **sigmoid function** to the final sentence score:

 Probability = 1 / (1 + e^(-score))

-- If the prediction is **Positive**, confidence = positive probability
+- If the sentence is predicted **Positive**, confidence = Positive probability
-- If the prediction is **Negative**, confidence = 1 − positive probability
+- If the sentence is predicted **Negative**, confidence = 1 − Positive probability

-Stronger sentiment signals produce probabilities closer to 0% or 100%, resulting in higher confidence.
+Higher absolute scores produce probabilities closer to 0% or 100%, indicating stronger confidence.
+Sentences with mixed sentiment signals typically result in lower confidence values.

 ---